Online Notarization of Power of Attorney: Your Essential Guide

 Comparing Features and Pricing

 The first step is comparing different providers.
 Check if they offer third-party notary services or do you have to bring your own?
-Look for a platform that offers services from commissioned notaries public.
+In most cases, an online provider should have a notary on staff.

 You should also evaluate their technology stack.
 Do they use advanced digital tools for document signing?
 Can they facilitate remote online notarization securely?